Los Ángeles (album): Commercial performance

 Los Ángeles debuted at number 42 on the Spanish Albums Chart on 19 February 2017.
 A month later, Sebas E. Alonso of Jenesaispop.com noted that the album had remained charting since its release, ascending to number twenty-eight in its third week and maintaining that position the following week.
 Feeling that it was in its way to becoming the Spanish "sleeper hit of the year", Alonso described Los Ángeles's chart run as "totally exceptional", taking into account that most albums "after the hype of the fans during the first week, [fall] slightly on the list until they settle depending on the duration of the promotion of the album or directly collapse."
 Likewise, Jordi Bardají wrote on 1 November 2018 that the record was "one of the greatest 'sleepers' that Spanish sales lists have known in recent times."
 Los Ángeles reached its peak position of number nine on 11 November 2018 and remained in the albums chart until 9 February 2020, accumulating a total of 116 weeks.

 Track listing

 All tracks produced by Raül Refree.
-All songs are public domain, except where noted.
+All songs are in the public domain, except where noted.